What’s your Concussion IQ?

 - Game play.

+For more detailed steps, please see the following resource.
 There are no time limits for the completion of each step, and each athlete will respond differently.
 However, at a minimum, each step should take a full day to complete.

 Congratulations!
 You now know the basic signs, symptoms, prevention methods, and recovery steps for a concussion.